SerCom-KC/cartoon-network-schedule/next-showings.md

 03:30PM Adventure Time - Enchiridion; The Jiggler
 04:00PM Craig of the Creek - Itch to Explore; Dog Decider
 04:30PM Craig of the Creek - Bring Out Your Beast; You're It
-07:00PM Craig of the Creek - Lost in the Sewer; Jessica Goes to the Creek
+07:00PM Craig of the Creek - Jessica Goes to the Creek; Lost in the Sewer
 07:30PM Craig of the Creek - The Future is Cardboard; The Final Book

 ### Sunday, July 1st
-02:00PM We Bare Bears - Food Truck
+02:00PM We Bare Bears - Food Truck; Emergency
+02:30PM We Bare Bears - Everyday Bears; Tote Life
 03:00PM OK K.O.!
 Let's Be Heroes - Point to the Plaza; TKO's House
 03:30PM OK K.O.!
 Let's Be Heroes - Red Action to the Future
-04:00PM The Powerpuff Girls - Can't Buy Love; Largo
+04:00PM The Powerpuff Girls - Largo; Can't Buy Love
 04:30PM Unikitty! - Kickflip McPuppycorn; Buggin' Out
 07:00PM Craig of the Creek - The Brood; Too Many Treasures
 07:30PM Craig of the Creek - The Curse; Wildernessa